dogmaticcentral/CG/README.md

  possibly originating in ICGC itself.
 Some data sets seem to have a huge number of duplicates - entries with identical tuple of identifiers (icgc_mutation_id, icgc_donor_id, icgc_specimen_id, icgc_sample_id).
-Note that this is after we have reorganized the database so that the mutation and location info sit in different tables from the door info.
+Note that this is after we have reorganized the database so that the mutation and location info sit in different tables from the donor info.
 Not sure what this is about (the same sample analyzed independently multiple times?), but when found, this script chooses the entry with the highest coverage if possible.
 See the script for the full resolution strategy and make sure to run [13_make_jumbo_index](icgc/13_make_jumbo_index_on_simple_somatic_tables.py) - [14_cleanup_duplicate_entries.py](icgc/14_cleanup_duplicate_entries.py) is useless without it.